PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Real-Time Services/Real-Time Game Example.md

 ```

 /// <summary>
-    /// Takes the details needed to setup each tank and to separate the player from
+    /// Takes the details needed to set up each tank and to separate the player from
     /// opponent tanks
     /// </summary>
     /// <param name="_spawnPos">The position and rotation of the player's spawn-point</param>